 This league was also founded in 2005, originally with five teams but there are now six.
 In the league’s first eight seasons the dominate teams have been Daejeon KT&G and Daejeon KGC.
 Each has won the Championship three times.

 The sites where Korean V-League women can be bet are somewhat limited.
 While you’ll find many markets for the men’s league as covered above, for the women’s side you can only bet on match winner and over/under.
-The two sites I know of with betting odds on this league are Bet365 and Pinnacle.
+The two sites I know of with betting odds on this league is Pinnacle.

 There are over 30 European nations with domestic volleyball that online bookies offers odds for.
 Quite a few of these are not very popular.
 For example Spain SuperLiga, Sweden Elitserien, Slovenia DOL, Slovakia Extraliga, Belgium Ere Divisie Women and Liga men, Croatia A Liga, Estonia’s Meeste Liiga, England’s Super 8, Ukraine’s Superleague, NLA from Switzerland, the Opap Championship (Cyprus), Romania Divizia A1, Latvia Nacionala Liga, Czech Republic Extraliga, Finland Mestaruusliiga, Austria’s Herren AVL Superliga and Damen AVL, Portugal Divisao A1, Denmark Elitedivision and Landspokal Cup, France Pro A & Pro B, Greece A1, Morocco Super League, Netherlands A-League and DELA League Women and Norway Eliteserien are relevant leagues but won’t be covered in this article.